maxalbert/polylith-playground/devlog.md

 ## Next steps

-- Create a new polylith component named 'geysir' / 'blandor'
+- Create a new polylith component named 'trondur'

 ## Notes